keith-anders/keith-anders.github.io/index.md

 ---
 title: Blog Schedule
 layout: default
-date: 2018-07-28
+date: 2018-08-12
 ---

+<p class="alert alert-warning"><b>Announcement:</b> Effective 12 August 2018, I'll be blogging twice per month instead of once per week.
+I simply have too much going on in my life to put out a post of any quality more often than that.</p>

 ## Scheduled

-- Aug 12, 2018.
-Unit Test Frameworks in C#, Part Four: Assertion Frameworks.
-Explanation of how to assert in your tests.
 - Aug 19, 2018.
+Unit Test Frameworks in C#, Part Four: Basics of Assertion Frameworks.
+How to do the most common assertions in your tests.
+- Sep 2, 2018.
+Unit Test Frameworks in C#, Part Five: Advanced Assertion Frameworks.
+Various assertions that are only available in a small number of frameworks, and those frameworks' extensibility points.
-Unit Test Frameworks in C#, Part Five: Advanced Features.
+- Sep 16, 2018.
+Unit Test Frameworks in C#, Part Six: Advanced Features.
 Data-driven tests in MSTest.
 Various extensibility points in NUnit and xUnit.
 Possibly an introduction to Moq or Autofac.
-- Aug 26, 2018.
+- Oct 7, 2018.
 Null.
 A discussion on Sir Anthony Hoare's billion dollar mistake.

 ## Parking lot of ideas for future posts